Shinzo Abe: Foreign policy

+Abe generally took a hard-line stance on North Korea, especially regarding the North Korean abductions of Japanese citizens.
 Abe publicly recognized the need for improved relations with China and, along with Foreign Minister Tarō Asō, sought an eventual summit meeting with General Secretary of the Chinese Communist Party and Chinese president Hu Jintao.
 Abe also said that China–Japan relations should not continue to be based on "emotions".
+Abe, in his four terms as the prime minister of Japan, sought to upgrade the strategic Japan–India relationship.
+Abe initiated the Quadrilateral Security Dialogue between Japan, the United States, Australia, and India in 2007, which was seen as a counter to China's rising power.